 I was working in Alabama away from my family the last 18 months and used that time to study, study, study.
 I found the Gleim material outstanding and felt well prepared on exam day.

 Passed Part 2 am now a CMA (passed part 1 in June on my second attempt).
 Thank you, Stephanie, for a wonderful resource, it has been very helpful.

 I am 42 and it took me 14 months to study and pass both parts of the exam.
-I used Gleim and watched all videos, took all tests, and made flash cards to help study.
-I took part 1 twice (failed with a 330 first time) and just past part 2.
+Also, I used Gleim and watched all videos, took all tests, and made flash cards to help study.
+Took part 1 twice (failed with a 330 first time) and just past part 2.
 It took me a Total of about 550- 600 hours of study and preparation.
 That is probably more than what most people need; however, I have been out of school for a long time and it took me a little longer to re-master some concepts.

 Good luck to all, and for those that didn’t pass, “just keep swimming!”

 I purchased the Wiley materials as my primary method for exam prep.
 I passed Part 1 on my first try, and am waiting for my results for Part 2, which I’m confident I passed as well.

 While studying for Part 1 with the Wiley materials, I and several before me posted in there study forums about items such as information in the course outline and several practice questions being incorrect.
 In several instances, the error would be acknowledged but not fixed…often 18 to 24 months after the issue had been acknowledged by Wiley.
 The are migrating to a new user interface in 2018 as well.
 I was able to try the interface, and personally didn’t care for it…but I was used to the old interface, and saw no value in changing.
 But much of the underlying content issues still seemed to be present.
 I can’t state whether the interface I saw was the final version, and whether it was totally “debugged”.